1. Statement of Policy

 Students have several rights under the Penn State academic integrity policy.
 The student has the right to:

 - Attend the hearing

 - Be accompanied by an adviser (faculty adviser, University personnel, or a currently enrolled student only)

 - Be notified five (5) business days prior to the hearing

 - Withdraw her/his request for the hearing and accept a sanction at any time prior to the School AI Committee's decision

 Parents, spouses, and attorneys may not attend the hearing under any circumstances.

 5.8.
 Grading During the Case Review Period

 While the case is pending, the instructor will assign a DF grade to the student and notify the student in writing of the assignment of the DF grade.
 The student will be informed that a temporary DF grade is assigned until the case is resolved.
 The student should be encouraged to continue in the class until the conclusion of the process based on a presumption of innocence and the fact if they are found not responsible, they will receive an “earned grade.”
-The instructor or the Judicial Affairs Designee will notify the registrar of the outcome of the case and request assignment of the grade that resulted from the process.
+The instructor will notify the registrar of the outcome of the case and request assignment of the grade that resulted from the process.